Patricia Hatamyar Moore

 Professor Moore teaches Civil Procedure, Evidence, PreTrial Litigation, and Complex Litigation.
 In the past she has also taught Family Law, Trial Practice, and Advanced Topics in Civil Procedure.
 From the beginning of her academic career, Professor Moore has incorporated skills learning into all her classes.

 Her major publications, which have been cited in dozens of judicial opinions, include:

-- Confronting the Myth of "State Court Class Action Abuses" Through an Understanding of Heuristics and a Plea for More Statistics, forthcoming 82 UMKC LAW REVIEW, No. 1 (2013).
+- Confronting the Myth of "State Court Class Action Abuses" Through an Understanding of Heuristics and a Plea for More Statistics, 82 UMKC L. REV. 133 (2013).

 - An Updated Quantitative Study of Iqbal’s Impact on 12(b)(6) Motions, 46 UNIVERSITY OF RICHMOND LAW REVIEW 603 (2012).

 - Active Learning and Law School Performance (with Todd Sullivan), 3 JOURNAL OF MULTIDISCIPLINARY RESEARCH, No. 2, 67 (2011).

 - The Tao of Pleading: Do Twombly and Iqbal Matter Empirically?, 59 AMERICAN U. L. REV. 553 (2010).

 - The Effect of “Tort Reform” on Tort Case Filings, 43 VALPARAISO UNIVERSITY LAW REVIEW 559 (2009).

 - The Confrontation Clause, in 7 OKLAHOMA PRACTICE SERIES, OKLAHOMA TRIAL PRACTICE § 16.3 (December 2007).